-Dr. Deanna Behnke-Cook earned her Ph.D from McMaster University, Hamilton Ontario where she focussed on youth risk behaviours, such as premature sexual involvement, substance use/misuse and early school leaving, and how schools, communities, and families have an impact on the choices that youth make.
-She also completed a Post Doctoral Fellowship with the Faculty of Medicine, McMaster University, Population Health Research Institute, where she studied how poverty affects health outcomes for youth and their families.
+Dr. Deanna Behnke-Cook earned her Ph.D from McMaster University, Hamilton Ontario where she focussed on youth risk behaviours, such as substance use/misuse, early school leaving, and how schools, communities, and families have an impact on the choices that youth make.
+She also completed a Post Doctoral Fellowship with the Faculty of Medicine, McMaster University, Population Health Research Institute, where she studied how poverty affects the wellbeing of youth and their families.
 Her passion for supporting the young people she has the pleasure of working with allows for the amazing opportunity to turn academics into action!

 Deanna is a dedicated and engaging educator, having taught at the post secondary level for over 20 years.
-She is also the author and coordinator of peer mentor school-based youth risk behaviour interventions which places her, at the same time, in elementary and secondary schools, and permits her the unique vantage point of watching young people grow from their pre-teen years through their adolescence and into early adulthood.
+She is also the author and co-ordinator of peer mentor-led youth risk behaviour interventions which places her, at the same time, in elementary and secondary schools, and permits her the unique vantage point of watching young people grow from their pre-teen years through their adolescence and into early adulthood.

 Her passion is to inspire young people to reach forward and develop resiliency so that they can enjoy their educational opportunities, friendships, and life experiences along the way (both their challenges and successes!) and that they embrace all that they are and live their true and authentic lives.